Dose of Horror Episode 1: 'Velvet Buzzsaw', greed and a critique so limiting, it's emotionally draining

 Dose of Horror Episode 1: ‘Velvet Buzzsaw’, greed and a critique so limiting, it’s emotionally draining

-Welcome to Dose of Horror, a biweekly podcast with each episode focusing on a pre-selected film to be dissected.
-The first part of the episode is a spoiler-free discussion about the film, and the second part dives right into our grievances and praise, followed up by some news.
+Dose of Horror is a biweekly podcast with each episode focusing on a preselected film to be dissected.
+The first part of the episode is a spoiler-free discussion and the second part dives right into our grievances and praise, followed up by some news.

+Christina, Spencer and Zack are a ragtag team of writers for The Dose who decided to come together in this collaborative effort to discuss horror flicks for the entertainment of no one but themselves.

 Less of a podcast, more of a club, the selected movie to be placed on the chopping block of the next podcast is announced at the end of every episode.
 Follow along and join in on the discussion!